jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/s3fs/Oss-s3fs-volume.md

         Access_Key_ID:Access_Key_Secret     #Please replace Access_Key_ID and Access_Key_Secret respectively with contents of Access Key with access permission of Object Storage Service Bucket;
     ```

-2. Create the Pod with s3fs file system with the Daemonset method, deploy Daemonset on the working node which allows use of Object Storage Service Bucket, and deploy Daemonset to all working nodes of cluster in this example;
+2. Create the Pod with s3fs file system with the Daemonset method, deploy Daemonset on the working node which allows use of Object Storage Service Bucket, and deploy Daemonset to all working nodes of cluster in this example:

+  * Execute the commands below to create Daemonset object:

+    ```
+    wget https://kubernetes.s3.cn-north-1.jdcloud-oss.com/s3fs/s3fs-ds.yaml                #Plesase modify Object Storage Service Bucket related contents in s3fs-ds.yaml file first, then execute Daemonset creation operation

+    kubectl create -f s3fs-ds.yaml
+    ```
+  **Note**: In this example.
+Daemonset uses s3fs image provided by JD Cloud, you may refer to help documentation descriptions of [Build s3fs Customized Image](https://docs.jdcloud.com/en/jcs-for-kubernetes/s3fs-custom-image) to build customized image
   * Contents of Yaml file are as follows:
     ```